 LLM engineering is still evolving, but the signal is clear: companies want engineers who can think in systems, understand the fundamental building blocks, and make practical trade-off decisions about cost, latency, and quality.

 The good news?
 This is a learnable skill set.
-The field is young enough that 4-8 weeks of focused, structured preparation can put you ahead of most engineers.
+The field is young enough that 4-8 weeks of focused, structured study can put you ahead of most engineers.
 The key is depth over breadth: it's better to deeply understand attention mechanics, RAG pipeline design, and one agent architecture than to have shallow familiarity with every trending paper.

 One final tip: focus on explaining things clearly.
 Engineering is a collaborative process.
 If you can explain the KV cache to a colleague at a whiteboard, you truly understand it.